floppydisk525/HabitTracker/README.md

 https://www.youtube.com/watch?v=d1JIJdDVFjs

 Couple of changes from the video:
-1. I used Visual Studio 2022 on Windows while the video was VSCode on a Mac.
+1. I used Visual Studio 2022 on Windows while the video project used VSCode on a Mac.
 2. I created a console application from the command line like the video, but my console application was in .Net 6 and had the new Program.cs file format.
-After reading up on it, I simply wrote in the code for the namespace and void Main(string[] args) method like the old template.
+After reading up on it, I simply wrote in the code for the namespace and "static void Main(string[] args)" method like the old template.
 That works fine.

 This solved an issue when the video started adding private and internal static classes to the 'new' console application format where  Visual Studio didn't like them.
 Once I added the new Main method, everything worked as is.
 3. I used DB Browser for SQLite:  https://sqlitebrowser.org/  In the video, Pablo goes to a VSCode add-in SQLite Explorer to view the database, but Visual Studio didn't have that so I used the DB Browser.
 Worked great and learned something, too.